Transcendental humanism: Background and key ideas

-Influential Theorists & Philosophers
+Influential theorists and philosophers

-Jean-Jacques Rousseau (1712 – 1778)
+Jean-Jacques Rousseau (1712–1778)

-Jean-Jacques Rousseau (1712-1778) was a Swiss writer and philosopher.
+Jean-Jacques Rousseau (1712–1778) was a Swiss writer and philosopher.
 He is commonly recognised for his book The Social Contract (1762), which was originally published as On the Social Contract, or Principles of Political Right.
-The book, which theorises about community governed by an agreement that dictates both “moral and political rules of behaviour”, begins with a famous phrase that; “Man was/is born free, and everywhere he is in chains”.
+The book, which theorises about community governed by an agreement that dictates both "moral and political rules of behaviour", begins with a famous phrase that; "Man was/is born free, and everywhere he is in chains".
 Thus, Rousseau's contribution to the philosophical theory of transcendental humanism can be found in his definition of human freedom as the autonomy to live according to the law one has prescribed to himself, and according to his own judgement about what is good.

-Immanuel Kant (1724 – 1804)
+Immanuel Kant (1724–1804)

-Immanuel Kant (1724 – 1804) is a German philosopher that centred many of his studies and critical philosophy around human autonomy in the causes and origins of knowledge.
-Kant's “transcendental, logical investigation of the nature and limits of knowledge”, which inherently lead to the analysis of human characteristics and cognitive faculties as “a priori”, form the key foundations of transcendental humanism.
+Immanuel Kant (1724–1804) is a German philosopher that centred many of his studies and critical philosophy around human autonomy in the causes and origins of knowledge.
+Kant's "transcendental, logical investigation of the nature and limits of knowledge", which inherently lead to the analysis of human characteristics and cognitive faculties as "a priori", form the key foundations of transcendental humanism.
 Kant's Copernican describes the human mind as the originator of experience rather than a recipient of perception.
-This lends to the core idea of transcendental humanism, which describes man as “a part of nature, subject to its laws”, and on the other hand able to not only transcend these laws, “but who is actually the author of these laws”.
+This lends to the core idea of transcendental humanism, which describes man as "a part of nature, subject to its laws", and on the other hand able to not only transcend these laws, "but who is actually the author of these laws".

-Ralph Waldo Emerson (1803-1882)
+Ralph Waldo Emerson (1803–1882)

-Ralph Waldo Emerson (1803 – 1882) was an American essayist, poet and philosopher best known for his contribution to the transcendentalism movement of the mid-19th century.
+Ralph Waldo Emerson (1803–1882) was an American essayist, poet and philosopher best known for his contribution to the transcendentalism movement of the mid-19th century.
 Emerson's spiritual transcendentalism re-emerged in New England following Kant's rational transcendentalism.
 He was a pivotal member of the Transcendental Club (1836) and thus had a significant impact on the rise of transcendental humanism.
-His philosophies are considered by many a blending of Kantian and Goethean themes that give “more to interpretation than to argumentation”.
+His philosophies are considered by many a blending of Kantian and Goethean themes that give "more to interpretation than to argumentation".

-Related Concepts, Theories & Ideologies
+Related concepts, theories and ideologies

 Transcendentalism

 Transcendentalism is a philosophy defined by the a priori conditions of knowledge or experience.
 In philosophy, knowledge is considered transcendental if it is made up not of objects, but the way in which we know objects before prior to experiencing them.

 Transcendental concepts (pure concepts of reason) include that of the soul (psychology), ultimate reality (cosmology), and God (theology).
 These ideas are transcendental as they cannot be proven empirically, and no empirical or observed concept of these ideas can adequately or holistically represent them.
-However, whilst their representations are not based on empirical cognition, the three transcendental ideas may still guide an understanding of the empirical world.
+However, while their representations are not based on empirical cognition, the three transcendental ideas may still guide an understanding of the empirical world.

 Spiritual Transcendentalism

-Closely aligned with the study of theology, spiritual transcendentalism describes a religious worldview that acknowledges the existence of a higher power beyond human capabilities or experience.
+Closely aligned with the study of theology, spiritual transcendentalism describes a religious worldview that acknowledges the existence of a Higher Power beyond human capabilities or experience.
 It can be referred to as the acknowledgement of an underlying unity within nature.